northgrove/AzureSecurityTraining/Defender4Cloud/Modules/Module-2-Exploring-Azure-Security-Center.md

 > ⭐ Good to know: <br>
 > This page shows a list of subscriptions and their coverage type.
 You can use this page to find subscriptions that are not covered by Microsoft Defender for Cloud and help you identify “shadow IT” subscriptions.

-10. Go back to the **Overview** page, and look at the **Secure Score** tile, you can see your current score along with the number of completed controls and recommendations.
+10. Go back to the **Overview** page, and look at the **Secure Posture** tile, you can see your current score along with the number of completed controls and recommendations.
 Clicking on this tile will redirects you to drill down view across subscriptions.

 ![Overview: Secure Score tile](../Images/asc-overview-secure-score-tile.gif?raw=true)